allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 4. Enter:

-A. Hand Off Unit – Unit previously controlling the asset for this mission \(if applicable\).
+1. Hand Off Unit – Unit previously controlling the asset for this mission \(if applicable\).

-B. GCS – The ground control station your unit is using for the Vulnerability Period.
+2. GCS – The ground control station your unit is using for the Vulnerability Period.

-C. Start Date/Start Time of your unit’s Vulnerability Period.
+3. Start Date/Start Time of your unit’s Vulnerability Period.

-D. End Date/End Time of your unit’s Vulnerability Period.
+4. End Date/End Time of your unit’s Vulnerability Period.

-E. Hand Back Unit – Unit gaining control of the asset for this mission \(if applicable\).
+5. Hand Back Unit – Unit gaining control of the asset for this mission \(if applicable\).

 !!!
 Note Times may be the same as the takeoff and land time \(e.g. 0600-1200\) or only the time the crew works the mission \(e.g. 0700-1100\).